-The site evaluation is performed by the local health department and will determine whether you can build a conventional (gravity fed) septic system or if an alternative system will be required.
+The site evaluation is performed by a soil scientist and will determine whether you can build a conventional (gravity fed) septic system or if an alternative system will be required.
 Alternative septic systems are engineered to work with particularly challenging soils and/or topography.

 For example, if your property has an issue with soil permeability then a pump might be included in your septic system.
 Or if your property has a high water table, an additional sand layer or mound system might be incorporated.